Indra2108/sus/README.md

 ## To-Do
 - [ ] API: Make it more stable & secure.
-  - [ ] Rewrite to TypeScript: Reduce bugs and improve security
+  - [ ] Rewrite to TypeScript: Reduce bugs and improve security.
-  - [ ] Add Joi for validation
+  - [ ] Object schema validation.
-  - [ ] Unit Test
+  - [ ] Unit Test.
 - [ ] API: User can custom number of digits of customURL.
+- [ ] Frontend: Add sus-frontend.
-- [ ] Documentation: Easy to read and folow.
+- [ ] Documentation: Easy to read and follow.
-- [ ] Documentation: Guide for Deploy the project
+- [ ] Documentation: Guide for Deploying project.

 ## Roadmap
 - Jul 16: First Launching!